A.J.B. (John or Jay) Johnston

 John writes exhibits as well, including the "Vanguard: 150 Years of Remarkable Nova Scotians" for the Nova Scotia Museum and the ground floor of the Black Cultural Centre.
-The award-winning travelling exhibition Ni'n na L'nu: The Mi'kmaq of Prince Edward Island opened at the Confederation Centre in Charlottetown and is currently at the Museum of Canadian History in Gatienau, Quebec and other subsequent venues.
-More recently, John developed the storyline and texts for the Colchester Historeum in Truro.
+The award-winning travelling exhibition Ni'n na L'nu: The Mi'kmaq of Prince Edward Island opened at the Confederation Centre in Charlottetown and then travelled to the Museum of Canadian History in Gatienau, Quebec and other subsequent venues.
+More recently, John developed the storyline and texts for the revitalization of the Colchester Historeum in Truro.
 That exhibit opened officially in early 2016.

 More information on John can be found at ajbjohnston.com and on Facebook at A J B Johnston, Writer.
 John is on Twitter at @ajbjohnston and on Instagram at AJBJohnston.

 John donates his papers to the Beaton Institute of the Cape Breton University.Publications

 Endgame 1758: The Promise, the Glory, and the Despair of Louisbourg's Last Decade.
 Cape Breton University Press, 2007.
 ISBN-13: 978-0-8032-6009-2.